Understanding Placement Test Functionality

 Star Tests and myON

 If your district has Star Reading or Star Early Literacy, and your myON subscription includes the myON placement test, myON will also recognize the Star Reading and Star Early Literacy tests that your student has taken.
-If you access myON from the Renaissance Home page, your students' Star scores are automatically shown in myON, just as myON placement scores would be.
+If you access myON from the Renaissance Home page, your students' Star scores are automatically shown in myON the next time each student opens myON, just as myON placement scores would be.
 If you access myON a different way, your students may need to link their Star scores to myON if that is allowed by the building settings.
 For more information, see Linking Star Scores to Student Records in myON.

 myON will show students whichever score is most recent - myON placement or a Star score.
-(Students can view their past scores as well as described below.)
+(Students can also view their past scores as described below.)

 Your Star subscriptions and usage may affect the choices that the Building Administrator makes in the myON building settings: